Destinetheanalyst/Bank-Loan-Financial-Analysis/README.md

 3. Total amount recieved is $435.8M
 4. Average interest rate is %12.05
 5. Average DTI is %13.33
+6. December is the month with the most loan application, while February is the month with the least loan application
+7. Employees who have worked 10+ years are the employee with rhe most appliations
+8. Debt consolidation is the purpose of most loan application
+9. CA is the state with the most application, with a total of 6894 applications.
+10. Loans with a duration of 36 months, makes up 73% of loan applications.

 #### Good Loan KPIs
 - Total loan application is 33243